fantom-prj/SALA/README.md

-NSC_rep2                        number of reads with full-length match with this model Neuron_rep1                     number of reads with full-length match with this model Neuron_rep2                     number of reads with full-length match with this model iPSC                            number of reads with full-length match with this model; sum of the 2 replicates NSC                             number of reads with full-length match with this model; sum of the 2 replicates Neuron                          number of reads with full-length match with this model; sum of the 2 replicates isoform_filter                  permissive or standard, according to the read count filter per replicate for novel isoform of reference genes novel_gene_Tx_filter            permissive or standard, according to the read count filter per replicate for novel transcript of novel genes ref_source                      "non_detectable_ref", "fulllength_ref", "partial_ref" or "novel_transcript"
+NSC_rep2                        number of reads with full-length match with this model Neuron_rep1                     number of reads with full-length match with this model Neuron_rep2                     number of reads with full-length match with this model iPSC                            number of reads with full-length match with this model; sum of the provided replicates NSC                             number of reads with full-length match with this model; sum of the provided replicates Neuron                          number of reads with full-length match with this model; sum of the provided replicates isoform_filter                  permissive or standard, according to the read count filter per replicate for novel isoform of reference genes novel_gene_Tx_filter            permissive or standard, according to the read count filter per replicate for novel transcript of novel genes ref_source                      "non_detectable_ref", "fulllength_ref", "partial_ref" or "novel_transcript"